Goobber33/Take-Notes-/README.md

 # Credits

-This application was built from scratch by Kyle Parks
+The starter code for this application was built by Xandromus on Github, and the server.js file and deployment was created by Kyle Parks